rackerlabs/technical-blog/_posts/2019-08-22-Microsoft-SQL-Server-log-shipping.md

     ALTER AVAILABILITY GROUP [AGName] FAILOVER
     GO

-After the failover completes, the following window displays:
+After the fail over completes, the following window displays:

 ![]({% asset_path 2019-08-09-Microsoft-SQL-Server-query-store/Picture12.png %})

 #### Step 12

-After an AG failover between PRIMEHEAD and HEAD2, the current primary instance is HEAD2.
+After an AG fail over between PRIMEHEAD and HEAD2, the current primary instance is HEAD2.

-Follow the same steps to configure log shipping from current primary server or node, HEAD2, to the DR Server, HEAD3.
+Follow the same steps to configure log shipping from the current primary server or node, HEAD2, to the DR Server, HEAD3.
 While configuring log shipping, choose the same shared path that you used during LS configuration between PRIMEHEAD and HEAD3, **\\Avail2017\lsbackup**.